hundredrabbits/thebook/north_pacific_logbook.md

 We awoke Calcifer, our engine, to charge our batteries, but noticed there was no water coming out of the outtake?
 We quieted Calcifer, and went go below into its chambers to investigate. *Sigh*.
 Recently, in Shimoda, I changed the water pump impeller.
 I'd noticed it was damaged.
 It looks like I put it back in the wrong way.
 That is bad.
 Calcifer is good now, at least, and if I messed up that impeller I've got another spare I can use.
 I can't keep making mistakes like this though, as I heard impellers are hard to come by on the ocean.

 ##### 1300
-We ate *sweet and sour lentils* (recipe, p.132) for lunch outside, it started to rain but we stayed there anyway, hiding under an umbrella to eat.
+We ate *sweet and sour lentils* (see recipes) for lunch outside, it started to rain but we stayed there anyway, hiding under an umbrella to eat.
 We've got little protection from the weather in the cockpit, so we do what we can with what we've got.

 ##### 2100
 We heave to as the wind starts screaming into the rigging.
 We had trouble heaving to with both main and jib for some reason?
 We don't have problems doing this usually.
 We decide to use the main alone, but also... the jib was hard to furl.
 What the hell is going on?
 We'll investigate tomorrow, when the sun comes up and that we can see what we're doing.